christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 - Strong concistency can be a problem
 - Good system design can help (see next subsection) or using another consistency layer [@jeffery2021rearchitecting]

-### Cost of Replication
+### Cost of Replication {#sec:cost-of-replication}

 As far as we now discussed the benefits of replication for failure management, for Performance enhancements by reducing latency in edge computing and geographically distributed networks, and to increase dependability in general, we need to discuss the _Cost of Replication_.
 Dependent on the level of fault-tolerance, the consistency decisions and the selected protocol itself, the performance, especially for write operations, can decrease dramatically.
-We briefly discuss appropriate strategies for a performance-tradeoff mitigation in this case.
+We briefly discuss appropriate strategies for a performance-trade-off mitigation in this case.

 Modification on one replica triggers modification on all other replicas --> messaging and acknowledgment of all operations between replicas degrades performane

+(So far, we discussed consistency decisions, partial repl., partitioning, geo-repl., multi-layer etc., so we are able to discuss the overall cost and trade-offs and make an educated decision)

 - As mentioned, strong concistency can be a problem for performance as with higher cluster sizes, offering higher availability, write request latency significantly increases and throughput decreases similarly (TODO refer to evaluation results)